PathwayCommons/guide/_datasets/2011-06-cancer-genome-atlas-research-network.md

 ### Desired files & formats

-Our goal in this section is obtain two datasets using our raw data.
-Table 2 describes the first, where each column represents a particular case ID and rows are the respective RNA-Seq counts for a gene.
-We are not interested in all cases.
+Our goal in this section is to obtain a dataset in the form of a table where columns represent cases and rows are the respective RNA-Seq counts for a gene.

 **Table 2.
 Desired layout for RNA-Seq data**